Procedures: Parathyroid Autotransplantation

 During surgery for a condition other than four gland parathyroid hyperplasia, a parathyroid gland may be transplanted into a nearby convenient muscle, such as the sternocleidomastoid muscle, which is accessible through the incision already being used.

-The recipient site for parathyroid autotransplantation is often different when a procedure is being performed for four gland parathyroid hyperplasia.
+The recipient site for parathyroid autotransplantation is often different when a procedure is being performed for four gland (all gland) parathyroid hyperplasia.
 When a 3 1/2 gland parathyroidectomy is being performed for four gland hyperplasia, all four glands are removed, but 1/2 of one gland is re-implanted in a muscle elsewhere The brachioradialis muscle of the forearm, just by the elbow, is often chosen as a recipient bed for safety reasons.
 Since the disease process leading to four gland hyperplasia is genetic and not reversed by surgery, the reimplanted 1/2 gland may eventually grow and produce too much parathyroid hormone.
 In this case, surgery to remove some of this implanted parathyroid gland is needed.
 Returning to the natural parathyoid position in the neck, near the laryngeal nerves in particular, would have higher risk than returning to the forearm.
 An additional reason to use the forearm as an implant site is that should primary hyperparathyroidism recur after 3 1/2 gland parathyroidectomy, it would be helpful to be sure that the excess parathyroid hormone is coming from the reimplanted 1/2 gland rather than a possible 5th parathyroid gland in the neck or chest, which is an anatomic variant occasionally present.
 To verify this, a blood draw for parathyroid hormone could be taken from the upper arm on the side of the implant and simultaneously from another area, such as the opposite arm.
 If the implanted parathyroid is truly the cause for recurrent parathyroid hormone, then the parathyroid hormone level in blood drawn from the implanted arm would be significantly higher than that from the other blood draw site.

 How long does it take for autotransplanted parathyroid to begin functioning?